swarnim0707/Pixel-Playground/README.md

 * **Static & Animation Modes**: Static mode draws a single frame; animation mode uses `javax.swing.Timer` to repaint periodically based on a returned delay.
 * **Canvas Rendering**: `SketchCanvasPanel` extends JPanel and overrides `paintComponent` to invoke `sketch.draw`, handling EDT correctly and showing errors when they occur.
 * **PNG Export**: Captures the canvas into a `BufferedImage` and saves it as PNG via `ImageIO`, with file chooser dialogs.
-* **Video (MP4) Export with Alpha Blending**: Captures frames off-screen into `BufferedImage`, clears each frame before drawing, pads to even dimensions when needed, applies background color to preserve appearance of transparency, and encodes to MP4 via FFmpeg.
+* **Video (MP4) Export with Alpha Blending**: Captures frames off-screen into `BufferedImage`, clears each frame before drawing, pads to even dimensions when needed, and encodes to MP4 via FFmpeg.
 Progress is shown via SwingWorker and a progress dialog, with cancellation support.
+Implemented alpha premultiplication to preserve the visual appearance of transparency in MP4 exports by compositing ARGB frames onto a user-defined background in RGB frames using Java’s alpha blending pipeline.
 * **UI Patterns**: Uses SwingWorker for background tasks, modal dialogs (JOptionPane, JFileChooser, JColorChooser), menus with radio-button items for mode selection, and planned key bindings for common actions.
 * **Error Handling**: Compilation errors are shown to the user; runtime exceptions in drawing are caught or reported; FFmpeg errors are captured and displayed.